 BLAST:

-Using the BLAST method we were able to match 19 proteins from Table 2 to genes on chromosome 1 (Fig. 1).
+Using the BLAST method, we were able to match 19 proteins from Table 2 to genes on chromosome 1 (Fig. 1).
 None of these genes were within 1 Mbp of the QTL on chromosome 1.
 All the SULTR proteins hit the same gene due to high sequence similarity.
 They are therefore represented together in Figure 1 as the SULTR Transport Family.
 We identified two candidate genes on chromosome 2 by BLAST method (Fig. 2).
 Neither of these genes were within 1 Mbp of the QTL, however.
 We matched 6 proteins from Table 2 to genes on chromosome 9 (Fig. 3).
 The locus for APS Reductase was our closest hit, lying 147,609 bp away from the QTL.
 The next closest hit on chromosome 9 was O-acetylserine (thiol) lyase; cysteine synthase, which was approximately 1.88 Mbp from the QTL.

 Figure 1.
 Distance of sulfur-related genes from the QTL on chromosome 1 in B. oleracea.
 All genes were identified via BLAST using proteins from A. thaliana as the query in a tBLASTn against the B. oleracea genome.